smncrm/SoundMotion-Modulator/README.md

 a queue.
 The current frame is compared to the oldest frame by calculating the pixel difference.
 This difference is processed a bit and then contours are identified to calculate the area of moved 'objects'.
 This is used as the movement score.
-The current frame gets pushed into the queue.
+The current frame gets pushed into the queue and the oldest is popped.

 This way of storing frames results in a nice effect, since every frames gets used twice.
 One time as the freshest frame and one time as the oldest.